Mintbase/Grants-Program/applications/playable-nft-marketplace.md

 ## Future Plans
 The closest milestone after marketplace creation is the development of collections of playable nft such as weapons, transport, real estate, land

 AMBER is planned as a long-term project, with full functionality to be available by 2028.
-By that time, we plan to refine our game and add a royal mode to it, and we are also working on the design of our own combat mode with procedurally generated worlds.
+By that time, we plan to refine our game and add a battle royal mode to it, and we are also working on the design of our own combat mode with procedurally generated worlds.
 We also plan to create a 3D social network supported by AR/VR devices with spatial audio and voice chat based on AMBER.
 We also plan to add to the AMBER universe the possibility of hosting your own space, e.g. for a product or an event.
 There will be some collaboration with other metaverse projects and NFT games with full integration of their NFT in the same multi-universe.
 Amber is also a platform as a service where anyone can build something based on AMBER.
 For that, we have provided a separate app, AMBER creator, which is in essence a world creator.
 This doesn't mean we won't see amber in release sooner, what we mean is that the amount of work is very large and it will take years to implement all the functionality we have in mind.